 In this particular video, we began with some breathing exercises to center the mind and prepare for the practice followed by chaturanga flows.
 The latter elevated my heart rate slightly to 74 BPM.

-After cooling down with breathing exercises, stretches, and child's pose, my heart rate settled down to 73 BPM.
+After cooling down with breathing exercises, stretches, and a child's pose, my heart rate settled down to 73 BPM.
 Yoga at its core is a well-rounded form of exercise that rises and falls in perfect proportion so your body has a chance to settle and stretch out, leaving less room for post-workout soreness.

 Just as a test, after the workout, I did 50 jumping jacks (sorry, downstairs neighbors) to see how high my heart rate would spike.
 It reached 137 BPM, which isn't too far away from the peak of my yoga workout.
 This proves that yoga can get your blood pumping and heart working at just about the same caliber as cardio.
 In that same vein (pun intended), yoga has a ton of heart-health benefits—it's shown to improve lipid profiles in the blood as well as your overall heart health (read: lower blood pressure and blood sugar levels).
 While I could physically feel and see that yoga has had a direct effect on my muscle tone and overall endurance, seeing the results on my phone screen was even further validating.